Indonesian cleric gets 4 years for concealing COVID-19 test

 Authorities blocked streets leading to the court as thousands of Shihab’s supporters tried to stage a rally to demand his release.
 Police fired tear gas and water canons to disperse hard-core followers who tried to approach the court.
 Hundreds who refused to leave were detained.

-Shihab’s case was part of a series of criminal trials he has been facing since returning from a three-year exile in Saudi Arabia last November.
+Shihab has been facing a series of criminal trials since returning from a three-year exile in Saudi Arabia last November.

 Judges at the same court on May 27 sentenced him to eight months in prison for violating health protocols by holding a religious gathering and the wedding of his daughter, both attended by thousands of supporters during the coronavirus outbreak.
 He was also fined 20 million rupiah ($1,400) for a mass gathering in West Java.